VT-ICAM/ArgyrisPack/readme.markdown

     make

 at the MATLAB prompt.
 MATLAB (to the best of my knowledge) assumes MEX files on *nix platforms will use the gcc, but you may need to tweak your local MEX settings to compile the binaries correctly.
-Julia just needs a `.so` file in the current path to work.
+Julia just needs `libargyris_pack.so` in the current path to work.
+Python needs for the .so to be in the working path as well.

 ArgyrisPack currently targets GNU/Linux and OS X. GCC 4.2 and later should work;
 please let us know if this is not the case.
 In principle, there is nothing